 Emigrants with property in Germany

 Do you own a property in Germany and are moving to Switzerland?
-When emigrating to Switzerland, you should clarify how your move will affect taxes, renting or a possible sale.
-We'll show you what's important - so that you don't have any financial disadvantages and your new start after emigrating to Switzerland goes smoothly.
+When emigrating, you should clarify the tax consequences of your move at an early stage and how renting or a possible sale of your property will affect you.
+We'll show you what's important so that you don't suffer any financial disadvantages and your new start in Switzerland is a success.

 Property owners - Emigration Switzerland

 Are you planning to emigrate to Switzerland and have questions about your property in Germany?
-You don't know whether you have to pay tax on your property in Switzerland?
+You don't know whether you have to pay tax on your German flat in Switzerland?
 We will be happy to answer your questions in a free consultation so that you can emigrate to Switzerland without any worries.
-We will show you which regulations apply and how you can optimise your situation.
+We will show you which regulations apply in Germany and Switzerland and how you can optimise your situation.

 Property in Germany - Emigration Switzerland

 The tax regulations for your property in Germany will continue as before.
-You do not need to worry about additional taxes because you have moved to Switzerland.
-The German tax laws still apply.
-What are they?
+You do not have to worry about additional taxes simply because you are moving to Switzerland - the German tax laws remain applicable.
+These include, in particular, income tax on rental income, property tax and, in the event of sale, possible speculation tax.

 Should I keep my property in Germany?